What Are Postal Codes?

 These postal district numbers started in large cities, and they started a while ago (London, for instance, was divided into 10 districts as early as 1857).
 WWI Europe had already seen the implementation of similar systems in cities throughout the continent.
 The US started using them at least as early as 1920.
 These district numbers were the forerunners of the modern day postal codes.

 The primary difference between these primitive codes and their more evolved cousins is that of coverage: postal districts only happened in the cities, and then only in some cities.
 They were neither pervasive nor systemic, though the idea of expanded and universal delivery codes started floating around as early as the 1930s.
 The first country to try and implement a system was the Ukrainian Soviet Socialist Republic (a USSR that eventually became part of the USSR) back in December 1932.

 However like everything else that invades Russia during the winter, it didn't find a warm reception.
 The failed attempt was discontinued in 1939.

 Germany had functioning system in place in 1941 despite the war, while the US didn't put ZIP Codes into effect until 1963.
 Later still, the UK hadn't fully deployed a nationwide implementation until 1974.
 Since then, though, postal codes have been the norm, with countries expanding their formats to accommodate for additional areas.
 This is most frequently done by adding digits to the code, a la changing from a 3-digit code to a 5-digit one, and so on.

 Today, these codes are used for a great deal.
-They help with geolocation, address validation, and efficient shipping, to name just a few things.
-They are even used as part of verifying identity and ensuring that things like credit cards aren’t being stolen.
+They help with geocoding, address validation, and efficient shipping, to name just a few things.
+They are even used as part of verifying identity and ensuring that things like credit cards aren't being stolen.
 So unlike what you learned in high school algebra, these are numbers worth knowing how to use.